joanlopez/golang-advent-of-code/2020/README.md

 simple modulus operator (%).
 For the second part, you can simply do the traverse as many times as slopes you have.
 However, it can ideally be solved with a single traverse.
 To do that you can pre-calculate at which position the tree should be to be reached for each slope.
 Then you can directly look up for those positions.

+### Day 4: Passport Processing

+There is no other complexity than keeping the amount of valid fields per password.
+However, the second part adds multiple requirements into the equation, that is the reason why my code looks a bit ugly (didn't spend enough time to refactor it).
+Ideally, you might read the input char by char as a micro-optimization.
+I used a set (`map[string]struct{}`) to keep track of the required fields and then use it to check if all of them are present (equal length).